achrafder99/inception/README.md

 | `WORKDIR`    | Change working directory.                  |

-## Running the Node.js Application with Docker
+## Exemple Running the Node.js Application with Docker

 To run this Node.js application using Docker, follow these steps: